MoriTanosuke/glacieruploader/README.md

     accessKey=your_aws_access_key
     secretKey=your_secret_key

-When running the uploader, specify the path to this file with `--credentials /path/to/aws.properties`.
+When running the uploader, specify the path to this file with `--credentials /path/to/aws.properties` or set the default in your configuration file.
 If you don't specify this option, the default is to search for the file in javas `user.home` directory.

 Command-line options
 ====================